The Ultimate Direct Response Facebook Advertising Guide

 Facebook – ensure all events and custom conversions are firing and that the pixel is correctly collecting data.

-Google Analytics – check that all tagging is appropriately translating and captured in their respective channel grouping.
+Google Analytics – check that all tagging is appropriately translated and captured in their respective channel grouping.

 If you notice that an audience or campaign is missing in Google Analytics there is a good chance that